open-trade/opentick/README.md

 ![OpenTrade Logo](https://github.com/opentradesolutions/opentrade/blob/master/web/img/ot.png)

-OpenTick is a fast tick database built on [FoundationDB](https://www.foundationdb.org/).
+OpenTick is a fast tick database for financial timeseries data, built on [FoundationDB](https://www.foundationdb.org/) with simplified SQL layer.
+I has has built-in price adjustment support.
+We provide Python, C++ and Go SDK, all support both sync and async query, SQL statement prepared automatically for you.

 # Installation on Ubuntu